Danielfoojunwei/TensorGuard/docs/case_study_pi0_5_rl.md

-# Case Study: Fine-Tuning Pi0.5 VLA with Reinforcement Learning and APHE-Shield
+# Case Study: Fine-Tuning Pi0.5 VLA with Reinforcement Learning and TensorGuard

-This case study demonstrates how to securely fine-tune a **Pi0.5 VLA (Vision-Language-Action)** model using **Reinforcement Learning (RL)** on a fleet of robots, protecting proprietary facility data using APHE-Shield.
+This case study demonstrates how to securely fine-tune a **Pi0.5 VLA (Vision-Language-Action)** model using **Reinforcement Learning (RL)** on a fleet of robots, protecting proprietary facility data using TensorGuard.

 ## Scenario
 *   **Robot**: Humanoid Robot (e.g., Unitree H1 or similar) equipped with Pi0.5 VLA.